 Renting an Apartment

 Apartment rentals are often categorized by multiple units in one building.
 Residents have lots of neighbors living in close proximity with the potential for a strong community.
-Another benefit with apartments includes onsite management that typically responds to maintenance or emergencies quickly.
+Another benefit of apartments includes onsite management that typically responds to maintenance or emergencies quickly.
 Apartments tend to be located closer to city centers or convenient transportation options.
 Apartment complexes are more likely to have luxury community amenities like business centers, pools, rooftop terraces, etc.

 A con associated with apartments are shared walls and lack of outdoor space, which can be a challenge for pet owners.
 Due to the high volume of tenants that live in an apartment, parking may be limited or require an additional monthly fee to factor into your rental budget.

-Pros: Strong community, on site management, location, amenities, low maintenance.
+Pros: Strong community, on-site management, location, amenities, low maintenance.

 Cons: Shared walls, limited outdoor space, parking not included.